OCA/calendar/resource_booking/readme/USAGE.rst

 #.
 Pick one *Resources combination*, if you want that the requester is assigned
    to that combination.
 Otherwise, leave it empty, and some free combination will be assigned automatically when the requester picks a free slot.
 #.
+Choose the *duration*, in case it is different from the one specified in the
+   resource booking type.
+#.
 Click on *Share > Send*.
 #.
 The requester will receive an email to select a calendar slot from his portal.